Paulowniarain/PKU_Warcraft/README.md

 By finishing the four parts in order, we can feel that by using oop, the maintainability of some specific program is greatly enhanced.

-# Detailed requirements in OpenJudge:
+# Detailed requirements on OpenJudge:
 [World of Warcraft: Preparations Are Underway](http://cxsjsx.openjudge.cn/hw202502/E/)

 [World of Warcraft: Equip The Warriors](http://cxsjsx.openjudge.cn/hw202504/C/)